Kohzoh Imai

 Kohzoh Imai (今井浩三, Kohzoh Imai) is a Japanese physician and oncologist specializing in molecular diagnosis and novel medical treatment of cancer.
-He is well known for the discovery of a melanoma-related antigen (later, it is called, Chondroitin Sulfate Proteoglycan-4 (CSPG4)) by producing a monoclonal antibody.
-In addition, he produced monoclonal antibodies against CEA or ICAM-1 and found out they are usable in the diagnosis and the pathological analysis.
+He is well known for the discovery of a Melanoma-related antigen (Chondroitin Sulfate Proteoglycan-4, or CSPG4) by producing a monoclonal antibody.
+In addition, he produced monoclonal antibodies against CEA or ICAM-1 and discovered their use in diagnosis and pathological analysis.

 He is a former professor and president of Sapporo Medical University.
-He was a Council Member of the Science Council of Japan (The 20th and 21st term).
-Also he was invited by the Emperor and Empress to their spring garden party in 2009.
-He was a professor and the director at Research Hospital, The Institute of Medical Science, the University of Tokyo in 2010 and is currently a project professor at the University of Tokyo and the director of Kanagawa Cancer Center Research Institute in 2014 to present.
-He received the Medal of Honor with Purple Ribbon in 2013.
+He was a Council Member of the Science Council of Japan.
+Imai is currently a professor at the Institute of Medical Science at the University of Tokyo and the director of Kanagawa Cancer Center Research Institute.
+In 2013, he received the Medal of Honor with Purple Ribbon.

-Contribution
+Scientific Contributions

-Imai discovered three kinds of protein tyrosine phosphatase (PTP) genes having the function of controlling the signal transduction of cancer cells.
-His research on the treatment with siRNA targeting PRDM14 molecule expressed in cancer cells is soon to be clinically applied to patients in Japan.
-Further, he developed the diagnostic method of a digestive tract cancer utilizing a methylation of genes expressed in cancer cells.
+Imai discovered three kinds of protein tyrosine phosphatase (PTP) genes which control the signal transduction of cancer cells.
+His research on treatment with siRNA targeting PRDM14 molecules expressed in cancer cells is soon to be clinically applied to patients in Japan.
+Further, he developed a method to diagnose colorectal cancer utilizing a methylation of genes expressed in cancer cells.